 Our predecessor company, Quanex Corporation, was organized in Michigan in 1927 as Michigan Seamless Tube Company, and was later reincorporated in Delaware in 1968.
 In 1977, Michigan Seamless Tube Company changed its name to Quanex Corporation.
 On December 12, 2007, Quanex Building Products Corporation was incorporated as a wholly-owned subsidiary in the state of Delaware, in order to facilitate the separation of Quanex Corporation's vehicular products and building products businesses.
 This separation became effective on April 23, 2008, through a spin-off of the building products business to Quanex Corporation's then-existing shareholders.
-Immediately following the spin-off, our former parent company, consisting principally of the vehicular products business and all non-building products related corporate accounts, merged with a wholly-owned subsidiary of Gerdau S A
+Immediately following the spin-off, our former parent company, consisting principally of the vehicular products business and all non-building products related corporate accounts, merged with a wholly-owned subsidiary of Gerdau S.A.

 Since the spin-off in 2008, we have evolved our business by making investments in organic growth initiatives and taking a disciplined approach to new business and strategic acquisition opportunities, while disposing of non-core businesses.
+On August 1, 2024, we completed our acquisition of Tyman plc, a company incorporated in England and Wales.
+This strategic acquisition creates an enlarged group with significant cross-selling opportunities amongst a highly complementary customer base, increases the Company's global reach by adding Tyman's international footprint, enhances scale, optimizes the Company's asset portfolio, and moves Quanex closer to being a comprehensive solutions provider.

-As of October 31, 2023, we operated 28 manufacturing facilities located in 15 states in the U.S., two facilities in the U.K., and one in Germany.
+As of October 31, 2024, we operated 35 manufacturing facilities located in 18 states in the U.S., seven facilities in the U.K., three facilities in Mexico, two facilities in Italy, one facility in Germany, and one facility in Canada.
 These facilities feature efficient plant design and flexible manufacturing processes, enabling us to produce a wide variety of custom engineered products and components primarily focused on the window and door segment of the residential building products markets.
 We are able to maintain minimal levels of finished goods inventories at most locations because we typically manufacture products upon order to customer specifications.
 We believe the primary drivers of our operating results are residential remodeling and replacement activity and new home construction in the markets we serve.